Save A succulent pork tenderloin roasted with aromatic garlic and a medley of colorful vegetables, perfect for a hearty family dinner.

 Try adding chopped potatoes or sweet potatoes to the vegetables for a heartier meal.
 You can also substitute pork with chicken breast, though you will need to monitor the cooking time for doneness.

-Save Every bite bursts with flavor and warmth.
+Every bite bursts with flavor and warmth.
 Sit back and enjoy this easy crowd-pleaser with the ones you love.

 Recipe FAQs